 Arrive in Split or Dubrovnik and transfer to Makarska.
 The ancient port town of Split makes the most convenient gateway for our trek.
 Split boasts some of the best Roman ruins to be found on the Adriatic Coast and an extra night there is highly recommended.
 Makarska is among the liveliest coastal villages in Dalmatia.
-Meet group for welcome drinks and dinner at 7:00 pm.
+Meet group and guide(s) for welcome drinks and dinner at 7:00 pm.

 We spend the day hiking in the Biokovo National Park, which contains Croatia’s second highest mountain range.
 Our day begins with a seaside start and a warm-up through the flower-strewn village before venturing on to the alluring limestone ridges and valleys on the flanks of Sveti Jure, the highest seaside peak in the Mediterranean and Adriatic.
 Our hike makes a loop with truly captivating views as we climb through the nature park.
 A fantastic trail ascends through beautiful limestone formations and on to a cool pine forest before cresting out on a high plateau.
 Return to Makarska Hotel.

 A short ferry to the village of Orebić sets us up for another of the coast’s great hikes.
 Today’s loop hike takes us to the summit of Sveti Ilija (St. Elias) and its grand panorama before descending back to Orebić on ancient paths past sensational churches, vineyards and unbelievable villas.
-Wonderful views of the island of Korcula are certain to delight.
+Wonderful views of the island of Korčula are certain to delight.
 Return to Korčula Hotel.

 More island hopping today as we transfer to the island of Mljet.
 A quick water-taxi brings us to the island’s northern port of Polače.
 From here a short van ride sets us up for a waterside ramble through Mljet’s national park on the west coast.
 After a fresh and very local lunch in Soline, we hike past gorgeous saltwater lakes en-route to our hotel in Pomena.
 Incidentally, Mljet is home to the ancient cave where Odysseus spent seven years with the sea nymph Calypso in Homer’s epic tale The Odyssey.
 We’ll quickly discover how Odysseus let seven years get by on the island as we relax and watch the sun go down on the coast.